-Copper peptides are known to increase the size of the hair follicles and so help stop hair thinning.
-And since copper helps in the production of melanin, some researchers say there could be a link between copper and preventing premature graying hair.
+Copper peptides are known to increase the size of the hair follicles and that helps stop hair thinning.
+Since copper helps in the production of melanin, some researchers say there could be a link between copper and preventing premature graying hair.

 Zinc has been proven to act as a 5- alpha reductase inhibitor, blocking the creation of DHT.

-Early signs of Zinc Deficiency is Hair Loss.
+Early signs of Zinc Deficiency are Hair Loss.

-So if you’re a women make sure you’re getting 8 milligrams (mg) a day and if you’re a guy, make sure you’re getting 11 mg a day.
+So if you’re a woman make sure you’re getting 8 milligrams (mg) a day and if you’re a guy, make sure you’re getting 11 mg a day.